#WeirTogether and collaborating with local business and industry

 - Suspension of debt recovery.

-Recover Together – COVID-19 Relief & Recovery Fund:
+Recover Together – COVID-19 Relief and Recovery Fund

-The Fund aims to build community and local business and industry resilience and connectedness, through support for community networks, business and community-led initiatives, which address the impacts of COVID-19.
+The Recover Together Fund offers the biggest grants program ever delivered by Shire of Mundaring.
+The fund aims to build community resilience and connectedness through support for business and community-led initiatives, which address the impacts of COVID-19.

 The Federal Government has a dedicated webpage which has financial assistance information, eligibility and timing for new the new government support for Australian business.
 More information on this link: Coronavirus information and support for businesses